hivesolutions/mingify/README.md

 ## Features

-* URL minification usinng hash or named approach
+* URL minification using hash or named approach
 * Custom DNS domain name as prefix